flarfo/SBM-Custom-Levels/README.md

 5 | Opens fifth world objects

 ### Minecart Rails
--Managed by a series of **rail nodes**.
+- Managed by a series of **rail nodes**.
 These can be selected individually to adjust the spline of the rail.
--Minecarts must be placed near the rail for them to attach.
+- Minecarts must be placed near the rail for them to attach.
--By changing the **Y component** of the Up vector to -1 in the inspector, rails can be placed upside down.
+- By changing the **Y component** of the Up vector to -1 in the inspector, rails can be placed upside down.
 Note that ALL nodes must have the same Up vector.
--X-Button deletes the currently selected node.
+- X-Button deletes the currently selected node.
--Add-Button adds a new rail node after the selected one.
+- Add-Button adds a new rail node after the selected one.

 ### Water
--Each water object can be selected to reveal the **Water Keyframes Inspector**.
+- Each water object can be selected to reveal the **Water Keyframes Inspector**.
 This allows you to configure how the water moves.
--Set Time/Value pairs to set the height of the water at a specific time.
+- Set Time/Value pairs to set the height of the water at a specific time.
 This will be animated automatically in game.
--X-Button deletes the last keyframe in the inspector.
+- X-Button deletes the last keyframe in the inspector.
--Add-Button adds a new keyframe to the bottom, **maximum of 16 keyframes**.
+- Add-Button adds a new keyframe to the bottom, **maximum of 16 keyframes**.

 ## Object Information